-The United States has made great progress over the past 35 years in cleaning up air and water through federal legislation.
+The United States has made great progress over the past 50 years in cleaning up air and water through federal legislation.
 Now questions are being raised as to whether the laws have gone too far in restricting the "freedom" to pollute.
 Companies have been required to limit emissions from their smokestacks; automobile makers have been required to install emission control devices on every car they manufacture.
 These regulations may have driven up the costs of automobiles and other products, but they have not limited anybody's freedom.
-However, California still has a serious air pollution problem.
-Proposed regulations for the state to meet the federal mandates for clean air have included a ban on gas-driven lawn mowers, elimination of drivethrough windows in banks and fast-food restaurants (to cut the pollution that results from idling car engines), and a ban on charcoal lighting fluid.
+However, southern California still had a serious air pollution problem.
+For Los Angeles to meet the federal mandates for clean air, it imposed regulations including a ban on gas-driven lawn mowers, elimination of drive-through windows in banks and fast-food restaurants (to cut the pollution that results from idling car engines), and a ban on charcoal lighting fluid.
 None of these activities on an individual basis-mowing a lawn, sitting in an idling car waiting for a hamburger, or lighting a few chunks of charcoal-contributes in any major way to the pollution of California's air, but when done by thousands of residents each day, they add up to a significant problem.
-Are Americans willing to accept such significant limitations on their behavior in order to achieve the desirable goal of clean air to breathe?
+Los Angeles's actions showed that Americans are willing to accept such significant limitations on their behavior in order to achieve the desirable goal of clean air to breathe.

 Most controversial of public health measures are requirements that restrict people's freedom for the purpose of protecting their own health and safety.
 Examples of such measures include requirements to wear seat belts when traveling in a car and helmets when riding a motorcycle.
-Such laws inspire allusions to "the tyranny of health" and "the health police," although restrictions on many drugs, such as heroin, cocaine, marijuana, LSD, and-during Prohibition in the early 20th century-alcohol have been generally accepted.
+Such laws inspire allusions to "the tyranny of health"6 and "the health police," although restrictions on many drugs, such as heroin, cocaine, marijuana, LSD, and-during Prohibition in the early 20th century-alcohol have been generally accepted.

 Such restrictions on individual behavior are often criticized as "paternalism."
-Libertarians, in the words of John Stuart Mill, argue that "the only purpose for which power can be rightfully exercised over any member of a civilized community, against his will, is to prevent harm to others . . .
-In the part [of his conduct] which merely concerns himself, his independence is . . . absolute."
-The one form of paternalism that is generally accepted is that children and young people can be restricted in their behavior on the basis that they are not yet mature enough to make considered judgments as to their own best interests.
+Libertarians, in the words of John Stuart Mill, argue that "the only purpose for which power can be rightfully exercised over any member of a civilized community, against his will, is to prevent harm to others ...
+In the part [of his conduct] which merely concerns himself, his independence is ... absolute.^{77(p.90)} The one form of paternalism that is generally accepted is that children and young people can be restricted in their behavior on the basis that they are not yet mature enough to make considered judgments as to their own best interests.
 Thus, there are laws that prevent juveniles from buying tobacco and alcohol, that require them to wear bicycle helmets and seat belts (even where adults are not required to wear them), and that require parental permission to obtain birth control information or an abortion, or to go skydiving.